xaverfleer/woocommerce/plugins/woocommerce/src/Enums/README.md

 - [OrderInternalStatus](./OrderInternalStatus.php) - Enumerates the possible internal statuses of an order (when stored in the database).
 - [OrderStatus](./OrderStatus.php) - Enumerates the possible statuses of an order.
 - [ProductStatus](./ProductStatus.php) - Enumerates the possible statuses of a product.
+- [ProductStockStatus](./ProductStockStatus.php) - Enumerates the possible stock statuses of a product.
 - [ProductType](./ProductType.php) - Enumerates the possible types of a product.

 ## Contributing